openvinotoolkit/geti-sdk/README.md

    documentation, you can install the package extra requirements by doing for example `pip install -e .[dev]`

-   The valid options for the extra requirements are `[dev, docs, notebooks]`.
+   The valid options for the extra requirements are `[dev, docs, notebooks]`, corresponding to the following functionality:

+   - `dev` Install requirements to run the test suite on your local machine
+   - `notebooks` Install requirements to run the Juypter notebooks in the `notebooks` folder in this repository.
+   - `docs` Install requirements to build the documentation for the SDK from source on your machine

 > **NOTE**: geti-sdk needs `python==3.8` to run.
 Python 3.9 will work on Linux
 > systems, but unfortunately not on Windows yet since not all required packages are